fishfishin/procrustrean/README.md

 ![alt text](https://github.com/fishfishin/procrustrean/blob/master/weighted_GAN/formula.png).

-And here is an code example.
+And here is an code example to show us how to implement this method during the training
 ```ruby
 class CustomMultiLossLayer(Layer):
     def __init__(self, nb_outputs=4, **kwargs):